Getting Started with Windows Forms Pivot Chart

 • ItemSource: The data source for the pivot table.
 This object should be either an IEnumerable list or a DataTable.

-• PivotAxis: Elements that should be added to the axis of pivot chart control.
+• PivotAxis: Elements that should be added to the axis of the pivot chart control.

-• PivotLegend: Elements that should be added to legend of pivot chart control.
+• PivotLegend: Elements that should be added to the legend of the pivot chart control.

 • PivotCalculations: Calculation values that should be added as data points to the pivot chart control.